DarkStussy/crypto_checker_bot/README.md

 # DESCRIPTION

-Telegram bot to track the prices of cryptocurrencies and the current balance on the binance account.
+Telegram bot to track the prices of cryptocurrencies.
 Bot notifies users of spikes and drops in monitored cryptocurrencies.

 Stack: aiogram, PostgreSQL (SQLAlchemy + asyncpg), aioschedule, aioredis.